jdittrich/userNeedResearchBook/text/allURBook.md

 Using different colors is useful for another type of supplement:
 Ideas or remarks in connection to your notes.
 When I go through the notes I often have some ideas for a design or a question which I would like to further explore in a future interview.
-If there is still space, I write them down in a third color or I prefix the note with *»IDEA:«* or *»QUESTION«* in order to prevent myself of mixing ideas with empirical data.
+I write them down in a third color or I prefix the note with *»IDEA:«* or *»QUESTION«* in order to prevent myself of mixing ideas with empirical data.

 Writing notes, drawing sketches and supplementing them hereafter will